OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 Connecting Submodels
 ^^^^^^^^^^^^^^^^^^^^

-When the sub-models and interface points have all been placed in the Diagram View , similar to :numref:`tlm-fetched-interface-points`, the next step is to connect the sub-models.
+When the sub-models and interface points have all been placed in the Diagram View, similar to :numref:`tlm-fetched-interface-points`, the next step is to connect the sub-models.
 Sub-models are connected using the **Connection Line Button** (|connect-mode|) from the toolbar.

 .. |connect-mode| image:: media/omedit-icons/connect-mode.*
   :alt: Connection Line Icon